Marlins vs. Royals Player Props Betting Odds

-The Miami Marlins host the Kansas City Royals at LoanDepot park on Monday at 6:40 PM ET.
-Those looking to place a player prop wager can find odds on Luis Arraez, Vinnie Pasquantino and others in this matchup.
+Those looking to place a player prop bet can find odds on Luis Arraez, Vinnie Pasquantino and others in the Miami Marlins-Kansas City Royals matchup at LoanDepot park on Tuesday at 6:40 PM ET.

 Bet on this matchup or its props with DraftKings!